Leader in Me / Profile of a Graduate

 Graduate characteristics at Running Creek

 The Profile of a Graduate now integrates with Running Creek Elementary curriculum.
-The school has used PBIS, the 7 Habits, the Profile of a Graduate as well as Leader In Me curriculum, which addresses social-emotional needs, college and career readiness and leadership development.
+The school has used PBIS, the 7 Habits and the Profile of a Graduate to nurture students' wellbeing as well as foster college and career readiness and leadership development.

 -